 Unfortunately, the Supreme Court ruled against Mr. Comeau.
 The court’s decision does push the needle in the right direction, but it does not completely address the barriers that continue to exist between the provinces.
-Now it is up to the provinces to come up with a solution to eliminate these barriers through channels such as the Canadian Free Trade Agreement which had established the Alcoholic Beverages Working Group which is to report later this year.
+Now it is up to the provinces to come up with a solution to eliminate these barriers through channels such as the Canadian Free Trade Agreement, which had established the Alcoholic Beverages Working Group.

 How you can help